induktio/thinker/Details.md

 Player automation features
 ==========================
-It is possible to instruct Thinker to automate player-owned colony pods, crawlers and formers from `ALT+T` menu options.
+It is possible to instruct Thinker to automate player-owned units from `ALT+T` menu options.
 There's also a separate option to set Thinker manage governors in player-owned bases.
 Normally player base governors and unit automation would be handled by the original AI.
 However worker tile selection and specialist allocation is always managed by Thinker.

 When enabled, use `Shift+A` shortcut to automate any specific unit and it will follow the same colonization or terraforming strategy as the AI factions.
 Colony pods will attempt to travel to a suitable location autonomously and deploy a base there.
 If this is not required, the units can be moved manually as well.
 Automated formers should follow the same settings listed in the Automation Preferences dialog.
 Crawlers will usually try to convoy nutrient or mineral resources depending on the base status.